 The Naschmarkt includes dozens of fixed stands and pavilions, as well as temporary areas.
 They begin opening around 6 in the morning on weekdays and close by about 7.30 in the evening, though some stands may open longer (as do the cafés and restaurants, of course).

 Saturday sees the stands close early, around 5-6pm, and the market stays closed on Sundays.

 - The area adjoining the southwest edge of the market hosts a large flea market most Saturdays.

 - It might be best to visit the market at a busy time, like Saturday mornings.
 More of the stalls are open and the bustle adds to the atmosphere, if you don’t mind making slow progress down the narrow market aisles.

-- Go down the main restaurant aisle toward the Kettenbrückengasse station and carry on once the restaurants stop – you end up in a quiet area behind the food stalls, where graffiti, empty racks and stores of produce can make great photos.
+- Go down the main restaurant aisle toward the Kettenbrückengasse station and carry on once the restaurants stop.
+You end up in a quiet area behind the food stalls, where street art, empty racks and stores of produce make great photo motifs.

 - The area around the Naschmarkt is also rich in restaurants and coffee houses.
-If the market is too crowded, you can always take refuge in one of the establishments nearby.
+If the market is too crowded for you, take refuge in one of the establishments nearby.

-- Over the road from the Karlsplatz end is the Secession building, home to the famous Beethoven frieze by Gustav Klimt.
+- Over the road from the Karlsplatz end of the market is the Secession building, home to the famous Beethoven Frieze by Gustav Klimt.

-Subway: U4 to Kettenbrückengasse, U1, U2 or U4 to Karlsplatz (and a short walk)
+Subway: Take the U4 to Kettenbrückengasse, or the U1, U2 or U4 to Karlsplatz (and a short walk)